whampson/ext2-bootloader/README.md

 **Note: Only supports 1.44 MB floppies (3.5in).**

-This bootloader does the following:
+## Overview
   * Searches the disk for a kernel image by name
   * Loads the image at a known address below 1 MiB
   * Drops into a 32-bit kernel in Protected Mode
       * GDT loaded at a well-known address
       * inode table loaded at a well-known address
       * Interrupts disabled on the PICs
-      * Access to all 4 GiB of address space
+      * Access to all 4 GiB of address space in Protected Mode (ring 0)

+## Building
+First, we need to make an ext2 floppy image.
+This only needs to be done once.

+        $ make img

+Now, build the bootloader and sample kernel.

+        $ make

+You can also build the kernel and bootloader separately.

+        $ make bootldr
+        $ make kernel

+## QEMU Instructions
+Run the following command to boot the disk image with QEMU.

+        $ qemu-system-i386 -drive if=floppy,file=floppy.img

 ## Floppy Disk Instructions
 1) To write the disk image to a real floppy disk, execute the following command